 "If we think through these questions, we can gain some insights about what may be called "owner earnings."
 These represent (a) reported earnings plus (b) depreciation, depletion, amortization, and certain other non-cash charges such as Company N's items (1) and (4) less (c) the average annual amount of capitalized expenditures for plant and equipment, etc. that the business requires to fully maintain its long-term competitive position and its unit volume.
 (If the business requires additional working capital to maintain its competitive position and unit volume, the increment also should be included in (c).
 However, businesses following the LIFO inventory method usually do not require additional working capital if unit volume does not change.)"— Warren Buffett | 1986 Letter to the Shareholders

-Owners Earnings = Operating Cash Flow - Maintenance Capital Expenditure
+Owners earnings = Operating cash flow - Maintenance capital expenditure

 These two items are outlined below on AbbVie's (ABBV) most recent cash flow statement, which is that of a giant pharmaceutical company:

 As you can see, these two items are fairly easy to locate.
-However, note that the owners earnings formula requires investors to find maintenance CapEx, not just the total CapEx amount shown on the cash flow statement (called "Acquisitions of property and equipment" for ABBV).
+However, the owners earnings formula requires investors to find maintenance CapEx, not just the total CapEx amount shown on the cash flow statement (called "Acquisitions of property and equipment" for ABBV).
 In other words, the CapEx amount shown on the cash flow statement consists of growth and maintenance CapEx, and we only want the growth part of this total CapEx figure, so we subtract maintenance CapEx.

-Free Cash Flow (FCF) = Operating Cash Flow - Total Capital Expenditure
+Free cash flow (FCF) = Operating cash flow - Total capital expenditure

-Regardless, here are the main ways to estimate maintenance CapEx if it's not clearly stated in the 10-K annual report, as discussed more thoroughly in the article linked above:
+Regardless, here are the main ways to estimate maintenance CapEx (if it's not clearly stated in the 10-K annual report), as discussed more thoroughly in the article linked above:

-For ABBV, because its maintenance CapEx figure is not provided or mentioned in its most recent 10-K annual report, I used Bruce Greenwald's method to calculate a maintenance CapEx of $579.56 million for 2020.
-Therefore, ABBV generated $17,008.44 million (17,588 - 579.56) in owners earnings over 2020.
+For ABBV, because its maintenance CapEx number is not provided or mentioned in its most recent 10-K annual report, I used Bruce Greenwald's method to calculate a maintenance CapEx of $579.56 million in 2020.
+Therefore, ABBV generated about $17,008.44 million (17,588 - 579.56) in owners earnings over 2020.

 One way to estimate the growth rate over the next 5 or 10 years, which should be held constant, is to calculate the owners earnings or FCF growth rate year-over-year, such as over the 5-year or 10-year period.
 Then, you'd simply take the average over this 5-year or 10-year period to get an estimated growth rate that you can then apply to the DCF calculation.